Divyapatil04/ARCCampus/README.md

 # ArcCampus
-This project created with the help of java ,jdbc and servlet in that project the person are eligible for which drives according to thier marks that drives details table display on screen
+This project created with the help of java ,jdbc and servlet in that project the person is eligible for which drives according to thier marks that drives details table display on screen